An epic list of all the best things to do in Koh Phangan, Thailand. Yes, there’s more to the island than just the Full Moon Party!

 Among the best diving spots near the island are Samran Pinnacle, Hin Yippon, Koh Ma, and Ang Thong National Marine Park.

-Sail Rock is arguably the best dive site in the entire Gulf of Thailand, so if this is a great place to go and explore the waters.
+Sail Rock is arguably the best dive site in the entire Gulf of Thailand, so this is a great place to go and explore the waters.

 9. Chill out on Thong Nai Pan Beach